danehans/cilium-demos/bgp-cp/README.md

 kubectl --context kind-cilium annotate node/cilium-worker2 cilium.io/bgp-virtual-router.65100="local-port=179"
 ```

-By default Cilium will instantiate each virtual router without a listening port uless the `local-port`
+By default Cilium will instantiate each virtual router without a listening port
-annotation is set.
+unless the `local-port` annotation is set.

 Annotate the nodes in the second cluster: